 If the previous module dealt with how to create a webinar, this module helps you learn how to have potential customers lining up to watch your webinar.

 The module teaches you how to create a high converting webinar registration page.
 Plus, you learn how to create a persuasive email sequence, and set up a sales funnel for inviting potential customers to your webinar.

 However, the most compelling element of this module is that it takes you through several different ways in which you can generate leads for your webinar.

 So you learn how to use social media platforms like Facebook and Instagram to generate leads for your webinar.
 A training by Facebook ads expert, Rick Mulready which focuses on using FB Live to generate traffic for your webinar is also part of this module.

 That being said, marketing and building an audience is not the core focus of this course.
 And Amy Porterfield even recommends that you should ideally have a small email list ready before joining the program.

 Building an online course will require you to handle several technical, and most course creators are likely to need additional help to figure these out.

 The Tech Library will come to your aid when it comes to all the techy stuff.
 The library comes packed with comprehensive tutorials for almost every technical task you can encounter while building a course.

-The tutorials cover all kind of technical tasks ranging from simple ones like uploading PDF files to your Amazon S3 account, to more complex ones like learning how to use a screencasting software like Camtasia.
+The tutorials cover all kinds of technical tasks ranging from simple ones like uploading PDF files to your Amazon S3 account, to more complex ones like learning how to use screencasting software like Camtasia.

 Plus, there is an entire collection of tutorials around using the Kajabi course platform for building and launching your online course.